woodard/libabigail/doc/manuals/abidiff.rst

 libraries in `ELF`_ format.
 It emits a meaningful report describing the differences between the two ABIs.

-The two input shared libraries must be accompanied with their debug information in `DWARF`_ format.
+For a comprehensive ABI change report that includes changes about function and variable sub-types, the two input shared libraries must be accompanied with their debug information in `DWARF`_ format.
+Otherwise, only `ELF`_ symbols that were added or removed are reported.

 Invocation
 ==========